shield02/alx-higher_level_programming/0x07-python-test_driven_development/README.md

 * 3-say_my_name - Code to print firstname lastname
 * 4-print_square - Code to print a square using #
 * 5-text_indentation - Code to indent a text based on some chars
+* 6-max_intger_test - Test cases to testing of max integer in list